 Mr. Glover: At ZyVersa, we are focused on developing innovative drug therapies for patients with significant unmet medical needs, who are desperate for effective, well tolerated, and safe treatment options.
 We are currently focused in two key therapeutic areas, chronic kidney diseases and chronic inflammatory diseases.
 Our kidney disease initiatives will give you context around our goal to restore health and transform lives.
-Fourteen percent of the U.S. population suffers from chronic kidney disease, yet there are no approved drugs that specifically address this progressive disease that leads to kidney failure and the need for dialysis and ultimately transplant.
+Fourteen percent of the U.S. population suffers from chronic kidney disease that leads to kidney failure and the need for dialysis and ultimately transplant.
 This not only results in poor quality of life, but has significant economic consequences, with around 18% of the Medicare/Medicaid budget used to treat chronic kidney disease.
 Our lead renal drug candidate has potential to protect against kidney damage and maintain kidney function.